 The center in football is an offensive lineman who snaps or hikes the ball to the quarterback to start every down.
+This position is usually considered the leader of the offensive line.
 The center lines up in the middle of the offensive line, on either side of the offensive guards and in front of the quarterback.
 The center is arguably one of the most important positions on the field, alongside the quarterback.

 The quarterback can line up directly behind the center and simply take the ball from the center, or a few yards behind him wherein the center must throw the ball backward to the quarterback, quickly and accurately.

-- Hike or snap the ball to the quarterback
+- Hiking or snapping the ball to the quarterback

 - Countering the opposing team's defensive line players, specifically the nose tackle